 With self-hosting, you control data flow, model choice, hosting region, and tooling.
 You also own uptime and debugging.

-The promise: a simple cost formula
+A simple cost formula

 You will get: